oscarmarinoa/Market-store-Data-Engineering-Project-PI1-/README.md

 ## 5. Data transformation with MySQL and relational entity structure development:

 An additional stage of data cleansing is completed, correcting data with same ids and incorrect designations.
 Afterwards, relations between table are defined and primary and foreign keys are set.

+The following diagram illustrates the flow chart of the project: